dotnet/Open-XML-SDK/README.md

 &nbsp;

+> # Office 2021 Support Available!
+> There is a [prerelease version](https://www.nuget.org/packages/DocumentFormat.OpenXml/2.14.0-beta0001) available with support for Office 2021 types, including for:
+> - Label Information part support
+> - PowerPoint Comments support
+> - Excel Named Sheet Views support
+> - Excel Rich Data enhancements
+> - Word Comments Extensibilty part types
+> - Document Tasks support in Word
+> - Drawing Sketchy Shapes support
+>
+> Feel free to try this out and let us know how it works for you.
+Please file any issues you find and label them with `Office2021`.

+&nbsp;

 The Open XML SDK provides tools for working with Office Word, Excel, and PowerPoint documents.
 It supports scenarios such as:

 - High-performance generation of word-processing documents, spreadsheets, and presentations.